Thomas Sloan: Career

 In the tradition of Johnston, the Belfast Protestant Association challenged the Conservative Unionist nominee for South Belfast, presenting Sloan in the August 1902 by-election as the democratic candidate.
 His successful campaign was marked by what his opponents considered a classic piece of bigotry.
 Sloan protested the exemption of Catholic convents from inspection by the Hygiene Commission (the Catholic Church should not be "a state within a state").
 But it was also as a trade unionist that Sloan criticised wealthy employers (the "fur-coat brigade") in the leadership of unionism.
+This resulted in his expulsion of the Orange Order.

+An unsuccessful appeal followed against this decision from the County Grand Orange Lodge of Belfast.
+Thomas Sloan however was still a member of London-based Loyal Orange Lodge Strand 407.
+In 1905, the Grand Orange lodge of Ireland informed the Loyal Orange Institution of Scotland and Loyal Orange Institution of England on his ejection and was thus expelled from the England Grand Orange Lodge.
+He then moved to the Isle of Man Grand Lodge, which made it difficult for his working-class supporters to rally and protest against his dismissal.

 In 1903, with Robert Lindsay Crawford, Sloan founded the Independent Orange Order.
 As Grand Master from 1905, Crawford sought to promote the Independent order as "strongly Protestant, strongly democratic" and "strongly Irish".
 In the Order's 1904 Magheramorne Manifesto, he invited Irish Protestants to "reconsider their position as Irish citizens and their attitude towards their Roman Catholic countrymen".
 While Sloan had signed the manifesto he, and the bulk of the membership, broke with Crawford as he moved progressively toward an embrace of Irish Home Rule.
 Crawford was expelled in 1908.

 With the Independent Order, Sloan supported dock and linen-mill workers, led by the syndicalist James Larkin, in the great Belfast Lockout of 1907.
 In 1903 Sloan had been the only Unionist MP to vote for the Miners' Eight Hour bill.

 Sloan was re-elected in the 1906 general election, but twice lost to the official Irish Unionist candidate in the January 1910 and December 1910 elections.